ARV Too High? Here's What to Do About Overpriced Prizes

 Is Your Prize Overpriced?
 Here's Why and What to Do About It

-Winning a big sweepstakes prize is very exciting... until you have to pay your sweepstakes taxes and you find you need to add the value of the prize to your taxable income.
+Winning a high-value sweepstakes prize is very exciting... until you have to pay your sweepstakes taxes and need to add the value of the prize to your taxable income.

 If your prize is worth a lot of money, it can add a significant amount to the taxes you pay to the IRS (remember, only sweepstakes scams ask you to pay money to the companies hosting the giveaways).
 But before you avoid a giveaway because you feel the ARV is too high, keep in mind that there are some things that you can do to ensure you're paying a fair amount of taxes.